que-etc/resize-observer-polyfill/README.md

 A polyfill for Resize Observer API.

-Implements event based tracking of changes in the dimensions of elements.
+Implements event based tracking of changes in the content dimensions of elements.
 Uses MutationsObserver and falls back to an infinite dirty checking cycle if the first one is not supported.
-Handles long running CSS transitions/animations, attributes and nodes mutations along with changes made by :hover pseudo-class (optional).
+Handles DOM mutations and long running CSS transitions/animations.
+Optionally can observe resizing of a `<textarea>` and track changes caused by the `:hover` pseudo-class.

 Compliant with the [spec](http://rawgit.com/WICG/ResizeObserver/master/index.html).
 Doesn't contain any publicly available methods except for those described in the spec.
-Size is 3.4kb when minified and gzipped.
+The size is 3.4kb when minified and gzipped.

-[Live demo](http://que-etc.github.io/resize-observer-polyfill) (won't run in IE9).
+[Live demo](http://que-etc.github.io/resize-observer-polyfill) (has style problems in IE10 and lower).

 ## Installation